oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 ## Task 2: Vectorizing a table with FastEmbed

 We're now ready to vectorize our data using fastEmbed.
-To do this you will need to create a python program to vectorize our phrases using the FastEmbed packages that we just installed.
+To do this you will need to create a Python program to vectorize our phrases using the FastEmbed packages that we just installed.

 1. While logged into your Operating System as the Oracle user, create a file called *vectorize\_table\_FastEmbed.py* and paste the following contents into the file.